moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-vocab.md

 ***addDoc***: This function is used to add a new document to a collection in Firestore.
 It takes two arguments: a reference to the collection where the document should be added, and an object containing the data for the new document.
 In your code, `addDoc(collection(db, 'transactions'), { description, amount, type })` is adding a new document to the 'transactions' collection.
 The new document has three fields: 'description', 'amount', and 'type'.

+***onSnapshot***: is a method provided by Firebase Firestore to listen for real-time updates in your Firestore database.
+This method attaches a listener to a document or a collection in your Firestore database.
+Whenever data in that document or collection changes, the listener triggers, and your application can immediately react to the update.

+***collection***: is a function that gets a reference to a Firestore collection.
+A collection in Firestore is a grouping of documents, similar to a table in a traditional database.

 ***getFirestore***: This function is used to get a reference to a Firestore instance.
 It's often used when initializing your app's connection to Firestore.
 In your code, getFirestore is not directly used, but it's implied that db is a reference to your Firestore database, which could have been obtained by calling getFirestore.

 ## firebase/storage: